Having fast and reliable Wi-Fi coverage in the house and maybe in the garden and out building is becoming more and more important.

-You can extend the traditional network using Wi-Fi extenders, cables or home plug adaptors.
+Dead zones and slow connections can be overcome by extending the network using Wi-Fi extenders, cables or home plug adaptors.
 See extending a home network.

-Wi-Fi mesh kits from Google, BT, Amazon make creating a large extended network very simple and don’t involve cables.
+Wi-Fi mesh kits from Google, BT, Amazon etc make creating a large extended network very simple and don’t involve using cables.

-They comprise 2 or more Wi-Fi nodes that work together to offer a single Wi-Fi network, and devices can hop seamlessly across it as they move within the network.
+They comprise 2 or more Wi-Fi nodes that work together to offer a single Wi-Fi network (one SSID), and devices can hop seamlessly across it as they move within the network.

 There seems to be two approaches to these systems.

 The Google approach is to replace the existing WI-FI network and home router with the Google Wi-Fi discs or access nodes.

 The other approach taken by BT, for example, is to keep the existing internet router and replace the Wi-Fi network.

 The access nodes need to be able to communicate with each other.

 One approach uses a dedicated Wi-Fi network used solely for the nodes to communicate with each other (BT approach).